There are few connections between the Bronte family & photography but

 Hall, returned to Haworth for the

-Germany.
-She stayed at Haworth Parsonage late December 1844 and/or early
+teaching in Germany and stayed at Haworth Parsonage late December 1844 and/or early

 18 January 1845, the day after Anne Bronte's 25th birthday, she